Kiggans gives GOP 1 of 3 House wins it sought in Virginia

 People are also reading…

-“We put up a good fight and we made our voice heard,” Cao said in conceding.
+Spanberger, in her victory speech, also urged her supporters to set partisanship aside.

+“Tonight we must recommit ourselves to the cause of our country, to the communities we live in and to our neighbors, whether they align with us politically or not,” Spanberger said.

 Wexton, Spanberger and Luria were all elected to Congress in 2018.
-All three are top targets of the GOP in this election cycle.
+All three were top targets of the GOP in this election cycle.

+Kiggans’ win also sets the stage for a special election to fill her seat in the narrowly divided state Senate, which is currently controlled by Democrats.

 Luria’s race against Kiggans and Spanberger’s race against Vega, a Prince William County supervisor, in particular, are among the highest-profile congressional races in the country.

-Luria, a retired naval commander, is running in Virginia’s 2nd District.
+Luria, a retired naval commander, was running in Virginia’s 2nd District.
 It includes Virginia Beach and is home to an outsize military presence.
-It has long been a swing district in Virginia and remains so, though the most recent round of redistricting tweaked the boundaries in a way that made it slightly more favorable to the GOP than it was.
+It has long been a swing district in Virginia and remains so, though the most recent round of redistricting made it slightly more favorable to the GOP than it was.

 Kiggans also has military bona fides as a former Navy helicopter pilot.
 Luria, who serves on the committee investigating the Jan.
 6, 2021, attack on the U.S. Capitol, has called Kiggans an election denier.
 Kiggans has acknowledged that Joe Biden is president but has remained silent on whether she believes he was fairly elected.